JordanAbacus/stable-app-docs/stablecare/what-is-stablecare.md

 Getting coverage is as easy as becoming a member and logging each time you park within the app.
 For more info about StableCare, continue reading this documentation and review our [Terms and Conditions](terms-and-conditions.md)

+Have a specific question?
+Check out our [Frequently Asked Questions](faq.md).

 ## How do I get StableCare?

 The process of getting StableCare is easy!